benchling/integration-examples/bulk_create_into_benchling/README.md

-This script demonstrates how to use the bulk create and register entity endpoints.
+This script demonstrates how to use the bulk create into registry entity endpoints.
 The script uses long running tasks and demonstrates how to handle them.
 In this example, we are importing antibodies defined in a JSON file:

 - Each Antibody entity links to a Heavy Chain and a Light Chain entity
 - The Heavy Chain and Light Chain are amino acid (AA) sequences